 Learn the facts about celiac symptoms, lactose and gluten intolerance symptoms and how you can go gluten-free happily, healthfully and confidently!

-Gluten-Free Baking: Flour Choice Is Key When it Comes to Baking
+Gluten-Free Diet: Flour Choice Is Key When it Comes to Baking

 In sticking to a gluten-free diet, Mike and Mary rely on the host of alternative flours and flour blends to achieve the tasty—and safe—baked goods they thought they would never enjoy again following Mike’s celiac disease diagnosis.